PhilKes/Pin2PDF/README.md

 ## TODO
-* List with Material Cards
 * DO not let Smartphone shutdown screen
-* Add Search Bar Functionality
 * Open Fullscreen image on click
-* Error Handling
+* Better Error Handling
-* If no PDF Links found, convert Instructions HTML to PDF as store locally
-* Option to add Notes to a Recipe (Note Icon in ListView)
+* Star-Rating for each Recipe

 ## Done